ʻApapane Pottery

 ‘apapane, whose varied songs can be heard throughout the day from the pottery studio.

 Emily has studied pottery making with many amazing teachers, including summer programs with Dean Schwarz at South Bear School in Decorah, Iowa, & Marguerite Wildenhain at Pond Farm near Guerneville California.
 She has also attended workshops with Paulus Berensohn of Penland, North Carolina, Don Bendel of Northern Arizona University in Flagstaff, AZ and John Leach of Muchelney Pottery (England).
+Emily has studied dance with

-Betty Gavin-Singer at Studio North, A Centre for Dance in Fairbanks, Alaska, Betsy Fisher who now teaches at the University of Hawai‘i in Manoa, John Wilson at the University of Arizona in Tucson, AZ, Joan Skinner (the founder of the Skinner Releasing movement technique) and Robert Davidson, both in Seattle, WA, and Kumu Hula Ab Valencia in Kīlauea, Hawai‘i and Kumu Hula Ryan McCormack in Hilo, HI.
+Betty Gavin-Singer at Studio North, A Centre for Dance in Fairbanks, Alaska; Betsy Fisher who now teaches at the University of Hawai‘i in Manoa; John Wilson at the University of Arizona in Tucson, AZ; Joan Skinner (the founder of the Skinner Releasing movement technique) and Robert Davidson, both in Seattle, WA; Kumu Hula Ab Valencia at Kīlauea, Hawai‘i; Kumu Hula Ryan McCormack and Annie Bunker in Hilo, HI. |

 Emily’s work can be found at the following galleries and events